lhelms2/howto_rtd/docs/source/quick_rst.rst

 Quick Start Guide to reStructuredText
 ======================================

 This quick start guide is intended to cover the basics of reStructuredText (reST) so that you can start generating your user documentation.
-More information about RST is available `here`_.
+More information about reST is available `here`_.

 .. _here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html